Neo-Nazism in Russia: Mad Crowd

-National Socialist Party of Russia
+National Socialist Party of Rus'

-On 15 August 2007, a student was arrested for posting a video known as "Execution of a Tajik and a Dagestani" on the Internet.
-Against the background of the flag of Nazi Germany, skinheads organize the massacre of two Muslim illegal migrants.
-The National Socialist Party of Russia took responsibility for the massacre.
+On 15 August 2007, a student was arrested for posting a video online known as "The Execution of a Tajik and a Dagestani" on the Internet.
+In the video, against the backdrop of the flag of Nazi Germany, skinheads orchestrated the massacre of two Muslim illegal migrants.
+The National Socialist Party of Rus' claimed responsibility for the murders.

-Saviour
+The Saviour

-On 15 May 2008, the Moscow City Court issued a guilty verdict in the 2006 Moscow market bombing.
-The attack took place on 21 August 2006.
-As a result, 14 people were killed, including two children, and 61 people were wounded.
-Among the dead were six citizens of Tajikistan, three citizens of Uzbekistan, a citizen of Belarus, a citizen of China, and two Russian citizens.
-All of the suspects were members of The Saviour, a neo-Nazi paramilitary group.
+On 15 May 2008, the Moscow City Court delivered a guilty verdict for the 2006 Moscow market bombing.
+The terrorist attack took place on 21 August 2006.
+It killed 14 people, including two children, and injured 61 people.
+Among the dead were six Tajik citizens, three Uzbek citizens, a Belarusian citizen, a Chinese citizen, and two Russian citizens.
+All suspects were members of the neo-Nazi terrorist organization The Saviour.
 The defendants were sentenced to terms ranging from two years to life imprisonment.
-Nikolai Korolyov, Ilya Tikhomirov, Oleg Kostarev and Sergey Klimuk were sentenced to life imprisonment.
+Nikolai Korolyov, Ilya Tikhomirov, Oleg Kostarev, and Sergei Klimuk were sentenced to life imprisonment.

 White Society-88

-In 2008-2009 several members of the neo-Nazi group White Society-88 were detained, which had been operating in Nizhny Novgorod since 2008.
-Students Alexander Degtyarev and Artyom Surkov committed four murders and nine attempted murders of persons of "non-Slavic" appearance.
-Degtyarev was detained in December 2008 right after he shot and killed his teacher with a hunting smooth-bore gun.
-In June 2010, the Nizhny Novgorod Regional Court sentenced Alexander Degtyarev to life imprisonment, while Artyom Surkov and Maxim Alyoshin were sentenced to 10 and 9.5 years' imprisonment, respectively.
+In 2008-2009, several members of the Nizhny Novgorod-based neo-Nazi group White Society-88, which was active since 2008, were detained.
+Students Alexander Degtyarev and Artyom Surkov committed four murders and nine attempted murders of individuals of "non-Slavic" appearance.
+Degtyarev was arrested in December 2008 immediately after shooting and killed his professor with a shotgun.
+In June 2010, the Nizhny Novgorod Oblast Court sentenced Alexander Degtyarev to life imprisonment, while Artyom Surkov and Maxim Alyoshin were sentenced to 10 and 9.5 years, respectively.

 Ryno-Skachevsky gang

-In 2008–2010, members of the Ryno-Skachevsky gang led by Artur Ryno and Pavel Skachevsky were convicted.
-Ryno claimed that since August 2006 he had killed 37 people of "non-Slavic" appearance, including about 20 with his buddy Skachevsky.
-In December 2008, students Artur Ryno and Pavel Skachevsky each received ten years in a minimum-security penal colony.
-Other members of the group were also sentenced to long terms of imprisonment.
+In 2008–2010, members of a neo-Nazi skinhead gang led by students Artur Ryno and Pavel Skachevsky were convicted.
+Ryno claimed that since August 2006, he had killed 37 individuals of "non-Slavic" appearance, including about 20 with his friend Skachevsky.
+In December 2008, Ryno and Skachevsky were each sentenced to ten years in a minimum-security penal colony.
+Other members of the gang also received lengthy prison terms.

-BORN
+Battle Organization of Russian Nationalists

-Members of the neo-Nazi group Fighting Organization of Russian Nationalists (BORN) were accused of a series of murders and attempted murders.
-In 2011, Nikita Tikhonov, one of the organization's leaders and founders, was sentenced to life imprisonment for the murders of lawyer Stanislav Markelov and journalist Anastasia Baburova, and his roommate Yevgenia Khasis received 18 years in prison.
-In April 2015, Maxim Baklagin and Vyacheslav Isayev were sentenced to life imprisonment, and Mikhail Volkov was sentenced to 24 years in prison.
-In July 2015, Ilya Goryachev, the group's founder, was sentenced to life imprisonment for organizing a gang, five murders, and arms trafficking.
-The sentencing of Ryno and Skachevsky was announced on 8 April 2010.
-Judge Eduard Chuvashov of the Moscow City Court, who handed down a verdict in this case, was murdered on 12 April 2010, by members of the BORN.
+Members of the neo-Nazi group Battle Organization of Russian Nationalists (BORN) have been accused of a series of murders and attempted murders, including the murders of Stanislav Markelov and Anastasia Baburova.
+In 2011, Nikita Tikhonov, one of the organization's leaders and founders, was sentenced to life imprisonment for the murders of lawyer Stanislav Markelov and journalist Anastasia Baburova, while his partner, Yevgenia Khasis, received 18 years in prison.
+In April 2015, Maxim Baklagin and Vyacheslav Isayev were sentenced to life imprisonment, and Mikhail Volkov was sentenced to 24 years.
+In July 2015, Ilya Goryachev, the group's founder, was sentenced to life imprisonment for organizing the gang, committing five murders, and arms trafficking.
+The verdict against Ryno and Skachevsky was announced on 8 April 2010.
+Moscow City Court Judge Eduard Chuvashov, who delivered the verdict in this case, was murdered on 12 April 2010 by members of BORN.